End-to-End Dense Video Grounding via Parallel Regression: Experiment

-To verify the effectiveness of dense video grounding setting, we train and test PRVG in different settings: 1) one sentence or multiple sentences as input.
+\textbf{Study on the dense video grounding setting.} To verify the effectiveness of dense video grounding setting, i.e., inputting multiple temporally ordered sentences in a paragraph as queries, we train and test PRVG in different settings: 1) one sentence or multiple sentences as input.
 2) the input sentences are temporally ordered or not.
-The results in Table~\ref{table3} (Row 1-3) demonstrates that dense video grounding setting is helpful for more accurate video grounding, since the semantic relevance and temporal cues of multiple temporally ordered sentences in a paragraph can provide more temporal context to avoid semantics ambiguity.
-Meanwhile, the result in Table \ref{table3} (Row 3) shows that PRVG designed for dense video grounding task can achieve comparable performance to the state-of-the-art video grounding methods on ActivityNet Captions dataset in single video grounding setting, e.g. input one sentence query for both training and testing.
-From the results in Table \ref{table3} (Row 4), even if trained with multiple temporally ordered sentences, our PRVG still get good results for testing with one sentence query, which further demonstrates the generalization ability of PRVG.
+The results in Table~\ref{table2} (Row 1-3) demonstrate that dense video grounding setting is helpful for more accurate video grounding, since the semantic relevance and temporal cues of multiple temporally ordered sentences in a paragraph can provide more temporal context to avoid semantics ambiguity.

+Meanwhile, the result in Table \ref{table2} (Row 3) shows that PRVG designed for dense video grounding task can achieve comparable performance to the state-of-the-art video grounding methods on ActivityNet Captions dataset in sparse video grounding setting,i.e. inputting one sentence query for both training and testing.
+From the results in Table \ref{table2} (Row 4), even if trained with multiple temporally ordered sentences, our PRVG still gets good results for testing with one sentence query, which further demonstrates the generalization ability of PRVG.
 We also test PRVG trained by multiple temporally ordered language queries with multiple temporally independent (disordered) language queries as the input of decoder.
-As shown in Table \ref{table3} (Row 5), the performance degradation is evident, demonstrating that PRVG can capture the temporal interactions among these temporally ordered sentences during training phase.
+As shown in Table \ref{table2} (Row 5), the performance degradation is evident, demonstrating that PRVG can capture the temporal interactions among these temporally ordered sentences during training phase.